 The Admissions Office continues to process inquiries and applications even during the massively restricted operation and remains available by telephone, fax, e-mail and post.
 An unrestricted maintenance of the services is unfortunately not possible under the current threat of the coronavirus.
 However, we will try to keep the inconvenience for all students as low as possible.
 You can find more detailed information on the submission of documents, adherence to deadlines, de-registration, withdrawal of leave of absence etc. when you turn to the German version of this page.

-Excursions are only possible up to traffic light color orange.
+Day excursions are possible up to traffic light color orange.

 Prerequisites for the execution of obligatory, non-digitally substitutablefield excursions, site inspections and outdoor exercises (e.g. surveying exercises, freehand drawing) without application during the coronavirus pandemic: